 In any case, Jesus is the chief cornerstone of the foundation, and if modern apostles and prophets were to lay down another foundation, then they would need another cornerstone.
 Jesus would not accept their invitation!
 He does not like presumption.

-Here’s how the NT presents the office of apostle, in a ranked order:
+Here’s how the NT presents the ministry of apostle:

 1..
 Jesus is the high priest and apostle of his church